meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 As expected, the time roughly halves whenever the step size is doubled---but only from a step size of 16.
 For the first 4 step sizes, it is almost constant.

-This is because the run times are primarily due to memory accesses.
+This is because the run times are primarily due to memory access.
 Up to a step size of 8, every 64-byte line has to be loaded.
 At 16, the values we modify are 128 bytes apart,[^128-bytes] so every other cache line is skipped.
 At 32, three out of four cache lines are skipped, and so on.

 [^128-bytes]: 16 `int64_t` values of 8 bytes each

-Both cache and main memory can be thought of as being partitioned (in the [set-theoretic sense](https://en.wikipedia.org/wiki/Partition_of_a_set)) into cache lines.
+Both cache and main memory can be thought of as being [partitioned](https://en.wikipedia.org/wiki/Partition_of_a_set) into cache lines.
 Data is not read or written starting from arbitrary main memory addresses, but only from addresses that are multiples of the cache line size.

 ## Prefetching

-Consider a simplified version of [the C program accessing elements of an array at random](#listing-1) that just walks over the array sequentially.
+Consider a simplified version of the C program accessing elements of an array at random that just walks over the array sequentially.
 It still follows the pointers to do this, but the array is no longer shuffled.
 These are my results of profiling this new program as before: